General Payroll Information

 Annual Wage and Tax Information Returns

-Annual wage and tax information furnished to taxing authorities must comply with the Privacy Act of 1974.
-If an agency has not obtained prior written consent of an employee or has not published a routine use in the Federal Register, annual wage and tax information will be furnished under this section only to taxing authorities with whom the Secretary has entered into agreements (Appendices 2 and 3).
+Annual wage and tax information furnished to taxing authorities must comply with the Privacy Act of 1974 (Public Law 93-579 codified as 5 U.S.C. § 552(a) - "Records maintained on individuals").
+If an agency has not obtained prior written consent of an employee or has not published a routine use in the Federal Register, an agency will furnish wage and tax information, under this section only, to taxing authorities with whom the Secretary has entered into agreements (Appendices 2 and 3).

 Disclosure to States